PokemonAutomation/AutoMaxLair/README.md

 	* pytesseract
 	* pyenchant
 	* pyserial
-	* pokebase (not strictly required if you don't need to rebuild the included pickle files)
+	* pokebase (not strictly required if you don't need to rebuild the included json files)
 ## Setup
 1. Install Python, ensuring you check the box to add Python to your PATH environment variable (possibly specific to Windows).
 1. Install the required Python modules.
 If you are using Windows, you can run install_requirements.bat which will install the modules for you.